Social media marketing can be so powerful when done correctly

 - they have a professional career

-- they trade part time
+- trading part time

 - they might have a high level of disposable income

-- they prefer to trade actively
+- a preference to trade actively

 - they use technical analysis